 - 404 Not Found: The server is up, but the resource is missing, thanks to deletion or a modified URI, as is often the case for website updates.

 - 403 Forbidden: The server denies the client access to a resource.
-We have a penchant for challenging this status code: Opening the frame source of some embedded videos in a new tab gives me this error, as the videos have a strict same-origin policy.
-Yet sometimes, we could download those videos from alternate source URLs found through the browser’s Inspector.
+I have a penchant for challenging this status code: Opening the frame source of some embedded videos in a new tab gives me this error, as the videos have a strict same-origin policy.
+Yet sometimes, I could download those videos from alternate source URLs found through the browser’s Inspector.

 - 501 Internal Server Error / 503 Service Unavailable: The server is not functioning and can’t respond to any requests you make to it.
 Visitors of the website are at the mercy of administrators.

 Informational Requests: 1XX

 When a server returns a 1XX code, it means the server has received and understood your request, and your browser only needs to wait for the server to finish processing your data.